Getting Through Your Baby's 4-Month Sleep Regression

 The word regression in this case, according to Webster's Dictionary means, "a reversion to an earlier behavioral level."

 We're not just talking about one or two sporadic nights of this.
-A sleep regression is an obvious period of time where your baby seems to have taken a step backwards in the good sleep habits you've worked so hard to help them achieve.
+A sleep regression is an obvious period of time where your baby seems to have taken a step backward in the good sleep habits you've worked so hard to help them achieve.
 But don't be alarmed!

 Sleep regressions generally happen around the ages of 4 months, 8 months, and 18 months.
-It's important to remember, however, that your baby is an individual.
+It's important to remember, however, that your baby is an individual, so these are give or take.
 Other factors may cause your baby to experience the sleep regression a little earlier or a little later, or to go through a regression that doesn't fall into any of these timeframes at all.

-Between three and five months of age, babies begin to experience sleep cycles that more closely align with adults'.
+Between three and five months of age, babies begin to experience sleep cycles that more closely align with an adult’s.
 Whereas before you had to be careful about laying your infant down gently due to her Moro Reflex, now you'll have to be careful about laying her down gently as not to wake her before she is fully "asleep."

 Stage 1 Sleep: Eye movement begins to slow down as your body prepares for sleep.
 This is the lightest sleep stage when a person can be woken easily.